 - Increasing the recycled content of beverage containers reduces greenhouse emissions and energy used in their production.
 Global corporations have committed to increase the recycled content of plastic beverage containers to 25%-50%, yet recycled content in plastic bottles reached only 11.5% in 2020.3 Beverage container deposit programs provide high-quality, food-grade materials for new containers. - Refillable glass bottles can be reused up to 50 times, and refillable PET plastic bottles up to 20 times.
 A 20 percentage point increase in the market share of refillable glass and PET bottles instead of single-use PET bottles in 76 coastal countries could reduce marine plastic pollution by 39%.
-4Yet investments in refillables are inadequate. - Beverage container deposit programs are a proven, highly effective policy for recovering used beverage containers and reducing litter.
-They add a small deposit, usually 5¢-10¢, to the purchase of beverage containers that is refunded to customers when the containers are returned for recycling.
+Yet investments in refillables are inadequate.

+Beverage container deposit programs are a proven, highly effective policy for recovering used beverage containers and reducing litter.
+They add a small deposit, usually 5¢-10¢, to the purchase of beverage containers, refunded to customers when the containers are returned for recycling.

-People, have longstanding, successful beverage container deposit programs.
+Ten states in the U.S., covering about 90 million people, have longstanding, successful beverage container deposit programs.
 The recycling rate for deposit beverage containers is much higher than for containers not subject to a deposit (figure at right), and it increases with a higher deposit amount.
 Two states - Michigan and Oregon - have achieved recycling rates of 90% with a 10-cent deposit.
 The ten deposit states represent 17% of the population but contribute 48% of US beverage container recycling.
+The